DraakKoning/mars-rover-tech-challenge/README.md

 ### What is this repository for? ###

-* This repository is an implementation of the Google mars rover tech challenge written in Express.js as aa REST api.
+* This repository is an implementation of the Google mars rover tech challenge written in Express.js as a REST api.
 * Version: 1.0.0

 ### Assumptions regarding this challenge ###